Gravity-Rail/railbot/gpt_robot/readme.md

 ## Usage

 To use the `MiniPupperRobot` class, simply create an instance and start the node.
-The robot will automatically respond to the GPT status values, showing the appropriate animation and head movement depending on the robot's current status.
+The robot will automatically respond to the Railbot Romoji status values, showing the appropriate animation and head movement depending on the robot's current status.

 Below is a brief explanation of each method and their animations: